 The Homeownership Program makes homeownership more affordable for families and individuals.

-To qualify for a Homeownership Program Loan, three criteria must be met:
+Eligible Borrowers – To qualify for a Homeownership Program Loan, borrowers must meet three criteria:

 - The house to be purchased must not exceed the house price limits in the county where the home is being purchased.

 - Borrowers must not have had an ownership interest in their principal residence at any time during the three-year period ending on the date the program loan is closed if they intend to purchase a residence located in one of the following non-targeted counties: Barbour, Berkeley, Boone, Brooke, Cabell, Greenbrier, Hancock, Harrison, Jefferson, Kanawha, Marion, Marshall, Mason Mercer, Monongalia, Morgan, Ohio, Putnam, Raleigh and Wood counties.
 This requirement does not apply to residences located in targeted counties which are all counties not listed, nor does it apply when the borrower is an eligible veteran under the Heroes Earnings Assistance and Relief Tax Act of 2008.

 Loan Terms – A Homeownership Program Loan is a 30-year, fixed rate mortgage loan.
 Up to 100% of the purchase price of the home can be financed.

 Low Down Home Loan- In some cases borrowers may qualify for help with their down payment and closing costs through our Low Down Home Loan.

 - Up to $8,000 regardless of loan-to-value ratio

 Please refer to the Low Down Home Loan section for more information.

 What kind of home can I purchase?
 Single-family structures, townhomes and units in approved Planned Unit Developments or condominiums and new double-wide manufactured homes.
 All must be located in West Virginia.